kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         require root permissions to write the new files or to mount the filesystem.

         .. note::
+		Since btrfs-progs v6.11, this option will not create extra hard links, as the old hard link handling have bugs that can corrupt the result filesystem.
+		Thus if there are multiple hard links inside *rootdir*, each hard link will be created as an independent file.

                 This option may enlarge the image or file to ensure it's big enough to contain the files from *rootdir*.
 Since version 4.14.1 the filesystem size is not minimized.
 Please see option *--shrink* if you need that functionality.